BinaryThrottle/BinaryThrottleRaceSystem/README.md

 I've wanted to do this for a couple of years now but had never learnt to code, thing is I work in IT and that's kind of important.
 Therefore I decided to kill two birds with one stone and go for it over the winter.

-The System is designed to be ultra cheap to make, and uses common components, it comprises of A main controller to run your racing world, buttons for inputs and a serial interface for I/O to/from your PC or android.
+The System is designed to be ultra cheap to make, and uses common components, it comprises of...

+A main controller to run your racing world, buttons for inputs and a serial interface for I/O to/from your PC or android.
 Numerous receiver units, 1 for each gate, weapon or background lights Gates, fitted with led strip.